 Here are the three questions.

-Why and how did an obviously inexperienced senator with no record of past achievement soar past a gritty and hard-working Hillary Clinton who, with her husband, would have brought years of political savvy and success to the presidency.
+Why and how did an obviously inexperienced senator with no record of past achievement soar past a gritty and hardworking Hillary Clinton who, with her husband, would have brought years of political savvy and success to the presidency?

-Is there some chance that he and millions of his adherents saw it as politically opportune to embrace it when running for president, but essential to national security to abandon it when invested with exactly what I said.
+Is there some chance that he and millions of his adherents saw it as politically opportune to embrace it when running for president, but essential to national security to abandon it when invested with it?

-I mean, they'll guarantee the loss of every military entanglement we get in with.
+When they're out of power in no way, I mean, they don't guarantee the loss of every military entanglement we get in.

 And that's what his base didn't understand.